fox8991/ai-companion/README.md

 ## Main Functions

-*   **AI Companion Interaction:** Users can engage in conversations with AI companions.
-The platform leverages various AI models and technologies like Langchain for complex interactions.
+*   **AI Companion Interaction:** Users engage in conversations with AI companions.
+This is powered by a Llama 2 model (via Replicate and Langchain) within a Retrieval Augmented Generation (RAG) architecture.
+The system uses a sophisticated memory management approach:
+    *   **Short-term Memory:** Recent conversation history is stored and retrieved from Redis (Upstash).
+    *   **Long-term Memory & Context:** Text embeddings are generated using OpenAI API (via Langchain) and stored in Pinecone.
+Relevant historical context is retrieved from Pinecone using similarity search to provide the AI with deeper conversational understanding.
+    *   **Real-time Streaming:** Responses are streamed to the user interface using the Vercel AI SDK.
 *   **User Authentication:** Secure user registration and login are handled by Clerk.js.
 *   **Subscription Management:** Stripe integration enables users to subscribe to premium features and manage their payment details.
-*   **Vector Database:** Pinecone is utilized for efficient similarity searches, likely enhancing the AI companions' knowledge retrieval and contextual understanding.
+*   **Data Persistence:** Core application data (user profiles, companion details, message metadata) is stored in a SQL database managed by Prisma.

 ## Tech Stack